 (ii) On February 7, 2019, the Company signed an amendment to the EPCS Option Agreement (the "Amendment"), funding, through EPCS, the purchase of several land parcels adjacent to the land owned by EPCS.
 These parcels fill small gaps in and around the proposed plant site lands owned by EPCS.
 Pursuant to the Amendment, in the event that EPCS is not ultimately acquired under the EPCS Option Agreement, the ownership of these land parcels will be transferred to Mangan at no additional cost.
 The cost of these additional parcels was CZK\$ 3,500,000 (\$203,220).
 The Company also signed a purchase contract with the Municipality of Trnavka for a 2.96-hectare parcel of land adjacent to the Chvaletice Manganese Project, on which the Company plans to construct a visual and acoustic barrier between Trnavka and the Chvaletice Manganese Project.
-The total amount of CZK\$ 2,026,990 (approximately \$120,000) will be paid in four instalments, conditional on the Final ESIA and permitting milestones.
-To date, only the first payment, representing 10% of the total amount, CZK\$ 202,699 (\$11,867) has been paid.
+The total amount of CZK\$ 2,026,990 (approximately \$120,000) will be paid in four instalments, conditional on the Final ESIA and permitting milestones over the period to 2029.
+To date, two payments, representing 25% of the total, CZK\$ 507,108 (\$28,905) have been paid.

-During FY'21, the Company also agreed to acquire rights to three additional strategic parcels of land, which included:
+During FY'21, the Company also acquired rights to three additional strategic parcels of land, which included:

 - (i) Purchase on April 15, 2021, from Sev.en EC, a.s., the owner of the Chvaletice power plant, a 1,952 m2 section of land encompassing Rail Spur no. 1, through which the proposed Chvaletice process plant will be serviced and connected to existing rail infrastructure.
 This acquisition, costing CZK\$ 252,762 (approximately \$14,000) is particularly important for the Chvaletice Manganese Project, as it provides the Company with a second rail connection through the existing rail siding of the neighbouring power plant.
 This is expected to provide greater logistical capacity and flexibility for the Project. - (ii) Purchase from Sprava Nemovitosti Kirchdorfer CZ s.r.o. of a 49,971 m2 parcel of land, including a rail spur extension that will provide additional room and flexibility for the Chvaletice commercial plant layout.
-The cost of the land is CZK\$ 18,739,125 (approximately \$1.1 million) and is to be paid in five annual instalments of approximately \$80,000, followed by the remaining balance of approximately \$700,000 in the final year.
+The cost of the land is CZK\$18,739,125 (approximately \$1.1 million) and is to be paid in five annual instalments of approximately \$80,000, followed by the remaining balance of approximately \$700,000 in the final year.
 The first instalment was refundable, subject to a positive environmental due diligence of the site, which was obtained in January 2021.
 Thereafter, the Company has the option to terminate the contract after the third instalment.
-In October 2021, the Company paid the first instalment of \$82,152, and in October 2022, the Company paid the second instalment of \$77,636. - (iii) Leased from Galmet Trade, spol s.r.o. of a 3,504 m2 right-of-way for a period of 30 years to allow the straightening of a proposed conveyor route.
-Annual rental will be CZK\$ 60,000 (approximately \$3,000).
+To October 2023, the Company has paid four annual instalments of approximately \$80,000 each. - (iii) Leased from Galmet Trade, spol s.r.o. of a 3,504 m2 right-of-way for a period of 30 years to allow the straightening of a proposed conveyor route.
+Annual rental is CZK\$ 60,000 (approximately \$3,000) and the Company retains an option to purchase this land.